My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 The other space, under the sink unit on the opposite side of the kitchen, unutilised, I visualised as an ideal space for fitting the plinth drawer.
 Although my plinth drawer is designed specifically to fit a cutlery drawer I bought years ago, with minor modifications to my design, anyone could use it as a basic guide to design and make their own plinth drawer to fit under their own kitchen units.

 This article is a how-to of my project on making a bespoke plinth drawer to fit the oversized cutlery drawer, and fitting it under the kitchen sink unit.
+This article covers the following topics.

 - 1-inch hole drill cutter